Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Experience a tropical winter amidst active volcanoes and lush vegetation.

 Several scenic overlooks offer stunning views of the Halema’uma’u Crater lava lake.
 Sunset is the best time to see it!
 Hiking trails here make for great day hikes.
-This park also offers free entry on Martin Luther King Day (January 16), as do the other national parks on this list!
+This and other national parks also offer free entry on Martin Luther King Day (January 15), as do the other national parks on this list!

 10 Best Places to Visit in January (International)